Ages 3 & 4

 Little Leopards Gyogi Skills

-*Limited memberships available: subject to class size and individual readiness.
+*Limited memberships available: enrollment eligibility subject to class size and individual readiness.

 LEVEL 3 Martial Arts performance offers the best pre-school aged karate classes.
 Our goal is to give 3 & 4 year-olds with a safe and positive first-time beginner karate class experience.
 The Dads and Moms of Moorpark, Thousand Oaks, and all Conejo Valley can attest to the level of fun and productivity in our Little Leopard Gyogi Skills classes - they're always the best critics!
-Between the popularity and spaces available in this class we don't always have enrollment opportunities so please contact us using the button below or by calling to find out if we are currently holding new-student evaluations (this is not a pressure sales tactic, we sincerely aim to do right by our students and you).
+Between the popularity and spaces available in this class we don't always have enrollment opportunities so please contact us using the button below or by calling to find out if we are currently holding new-student evaluations.

 We disguise the repetition of our rotating class curriculum so these karate kids feel a strong entertainment value while still being able to follow directions helping them gain awareness, focus, and discipline.